apache/incubator-teaclave/executor/README.md

 - **MesaPy Executor**: The MesaPy executor provides a Python interpreter in SGX.
   User-defined Python functions can be executed in the MesaPy executor.
 The executor also provides interfaces to fetch and store data through the runtime.

+To add a new executor, you can implement the `TeaclaveExecutor` trait (basically implement the `execute` function).
+Then, register the executor in the Teaclave worker.
+At last, the execution service will dispatch functions to the specific executor.